SlithyMatt/x16-xci/README.md

 Now, we will see what each of the hex files should contain.

 #### Palette Hex File
-The initial palette hex file may contain all 256 colors, but only the first 16 colors will be read, as the rest will be modified by the configuration and during runtime.
+The initial palette hex file may contain all 256 colors, but only the first 16 colors will be persistent, as the rest will be modified by the configuration and during runtime.
 This is in the format specified by the VERA documentation: two bytes for each color, with 4 bits for each of red, green and blue and four unused bits.
 This means that a single hex character represents each color component from 0 to F (15 decimal).
 In binary, the two-byte field is formatted as ```bbbbgggg 0000rrrr```.
 So, pure white would be ```11111111 00001111``` in binary, or ```FF 0F``` in hex.
 So, 16 colors would be simply 64 hex characters.

 The following example shows how a hex file would specify the first 16 colors of the default X16 palette.